3-manifolds/SnapPy/doc-source/index.rst

 written by `Jeff Weeks <http://geometrygames.org>`_.
 Released under the terms of the GNU General Public License.
 Please cite as:

-M. Culler, N. M. Dunﬁeld, and J. R. Weeks.
+M. Culler, N. M. Dunfield, and J. R. Weeks.
 SnapPy, a computer program for studying the geometry and topology of 3-manifolds, http://snappy.computop.org

+The development of SnapPy was partially supported by grants from the National Science Foundation, including DMS-0906155 and DMS-0707136.
+Any opinions, findings, and conclusions or recommendations expressed on this site are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.